shoaibsufi/2014-01-14-manchester/shell/README.md

 **Changing Directories**

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
+We used `cd` earlier to get us into the `2014-01-14-manchester` directory.
-Let's move into the `boot-camps` directory.
+Now let's move into the `shells` directory.
 Enter the following command:

-    cd boot-camps
+    cd shell

 Now use the `ls` command to see what is inside this directory.
-This directory contains all of the material for this boot camp.
+This directory contains all of the material for the shell part of this boot camp.
 Now move to the directory containing the data for the shell tutorial:

-    cd shell
+    cd data

 If you enter the `cd` command by itself, you will return to the home directory.
 Try this, and then navigate back to the `shell`